soundio/music/README.md

 note numbers in <code>array2</code> that are a chromatic half-step away from note numbers in <code>array1</code>.

-    music.chromaticism([61, 65, 68], [60, 64, 70])  // 0.666
+    // Two of these three notes are a chromatic half-step away music.chromaticism([61, 65, 68], [60, 64, 70])  // 0.666

 ### .parallelism(array1, array2)